 - Raised beds can keep certain pests and rodents away from your plants.
 Putting hardware cloth along the bottom of your raised beds before filling them with soil can keep gophers, and other small burrowing critters out of your garden.

-- Raised beds are less likely to receive foot traffic than in-ground garden areas.
+- Raised beds are less likely to receive foot traffic than in-ground garden beds.
 By not stepping in the garden, it keeps soil from becoming too compacted.
 It also helps to keep damaging microscopic organisms from catching a ride to your garden soil on your footwear.

 Drawbacks of Raised Beds

 - Investing in raised beds can be a costly venture.
 If you decide on high quality wood or stone siding, it can be especially expensive.
-Starting a new garden requires purchasing compost, soils, mulch, amendments, young plants, gardening tools, and more.
+Starting a new garden requires purchasing compost, good soil, mulch, amendments, young plants, gardening tools, and more.
 These items may not be expensive on their own, but costs can add up quickly.
 Add in the cost of the materials needed for raised beds, and you could be looking at an expensive operation.
 Luckily, raised beds don’t require siding to be functional, and sides can always be added down the road.

 - Raised beds are not indestructible.
-Eventually the materials that you used to construct your beds will wear down and need to be replaced or repaired.
+Eventually the construction materials that you used to construct your beds will wear down and need to be replaced or repaired.